fionntmcc/fionntmcc/README.md

 ---

-## Certifications

-- **Certified Python Programmer** – [Issuing Organization], [Year]
-- **Front-End Web Developer Certification** – [Issuing Organization], [Year]

----

 ## Awards

-- **Acheived High Acheivers award from Secondary School for acheiving over 600 points in the Leaving Cert Examinations, 2022
+- Acheived High Acheivers award from Secondary School for acheiving over 600 points in the Leaving Cert Examinations, 2022
-- **Received recognition from Board of Applied Mathematics Teachers for acheiving a grade of 100% in the Applied Mathematics Leaving Cert Examination.
+- Received recognition from Board of Applied Mathematics Teachers for acheiving a grade of 100% in the Applied Mathematics Leaving Cert Examination.

 ---